GaryHughes/Exchange/Part 2/c_solution/README.md

     user	0m0.151s
     sys	    0m0.014s

-# Possible future optimizations

 ## Use a real priority queue / heap

 The optimized C++ code uses a priority queue (implemented as a [heap](https://en.wikipedia.org/wiki/Heap_(data_structure)) from the C++ standard library) to keep the best-priced order at the top of the order book.
 Heaps are O(log n) for both insert and pop, so total running time should be O(n log n).

-The downside of the usual heap datastructure is that it is not stable, so we'd need to add a generation number back into the Order object in order to maintain the stable FIFO behaviour.
-For a C programmer, there is no heap function in libc so it would have to be manually coded.
-This is not too hard.
+The downside of the usual heap datastructure is that it is not stable, so we need to add a generation number back into the Order object in order to maintain the stable FIFO behaviour.
+For a C programmer, there is no heap function in libc so it would have to be manually coded or downloaded from GitHub or something.
+Heap algoithms for push() and pop() are pretty simple so hand-coding is not too hard, and will be more efficient than a library version.

 Current sort-less solution is (amortized) O(1) for insert but O(n) for remove.
 Given the workload is 95% inserts, it's not clear if the faster removes of a heap would offset the slower inserts, and/or at what input size those two curves would cross over.

+This in the end is (as expected) the biggest win yet, especially on large inputs.
+Even for the 100K case, it's about 20% faster:

+    real	0m0.147s
+    user	0m0.117s
+    sys 	0m0.017s

+For the longer tests, this is showng near-linear scaling, so a massive speedup:

+      100k orders:         0.14 real         0.11 user         0.00 sys
+      200k orders:         0.25 real         0.22 user         0.01 sys
+      500k orders:         0.66 real         0.55 user         0.04 sys
+     1000k orders:         1.35 real         1.11 user         0.08 sys
+     2000k orders:         2.81 real         2.22 user         0.17 sys
+     5000k orders:         6.64 real         5.58 user         0.44 sys
+    10000k orders:        13.67 real        11.17 user         0.88 sys

+Profiling shows that the libc functions used to read & parse each input order (`fgets()` and `sscanf()`) being ~80% of the run time (for the 10M case).
+This (a) explains why this is now looking like O(n) solution, and (b) suggests future optimizations are going to get a *lot* harder.

-Stable heap algorithms exist (see e.g. [this CSTheory post](https://cstheory.stackexchange.com/questions/593/is-there-a-stable-heap) but they are complex to implement and/or use O(n) extra space, which is no better than the extra generation number in each order.
+As an aside: stable heap algorithms exist (see e.g. [this CSTheory post](https://cstheory.stackexchange.com/questions/593/is-there-a-stable-heap)) but they are complex to implement and/or use O(n) extra space, which is no better than the extra generation number in each order, so we've not bothered here.

+# Possible future optimizations

+## Consider alternatives to sscanf()

+As noted above, runtime is now dominated by sscanf().
+Are there more efficient ways to read, split and convert input lines?

 ## Use k-ary heap